Junk Bay: Development of Tseung Kwan O

 In 1983, development of Phase I of the New Town to an initial population of about 175,000 was formally endorsed.
-By 1986, construction of the two tubes of Tseung Kwan O Tunnel began, which provided potential for further increasing the population of the New Town.
+By 1986, construction of the two tubes of the Tseung Kwan O Tunnel began, which provided potential for further increasing the population of the New Town.
 To maximize the utilization of the road infrastructure and to meet the demand for land for public housing, the Government decided that the New Town should include a Phase II development, with an increase in the projected population to about 325,000.
 To cater for redevelopment of the Tiu Keng Leng Cottage Area and to provide land for development of Tseung Kwan O Industrial Estate and deep waterfront industries, in 1988, the Government further decided to proceed with Phase III development of the New Town for about 490,000 people.